RedisAI/RedisAI/docs/quickstart.md

 # RedisAI Quickstart
 RedisAI is a Redis module.
-To run it you'll need a Redis server (v4.0.9 or greater), the module's shared library and its dependencies.
+To run it you'll need a Redis server (v4.0.9 or greater), the module's shared library, and its dependencies.

 The following sections describe how to get started with RedisAI.